icecream17/chesstree/README.md

 3. Castling
 4. En passant, but only if the opponent can do En passant next move.

-The previous board states are needed to check for repetition
+The previous board states are needed to check for repetition, which the file structure tree naturally fits.

-We don't actually need the side to move, we can extrapolate that from what layer the node is.
-But it's there because it's easier.
-Also, I could shorten the board position even more by some bit representation.
-Maybe later

 ## grammar
 Here, the FEN is really a board state.
-So the move count is excluded, en passant (See above), etc.
+So the move count is excluded, en passant only exists if it's possible, etc.

+Technically, with the "from" lines, the FEN is redundant, since you have the list of moves already.
+Maybe I should remove them

 And the grammar is:
 ```js